HPCurtis/causalcovidcattle/README.md

   mutate(Date = yearquarter(Date)) %>%
   as_tsibble(index = Date)
 ```
-The R code above shows that to conduct the analysis here the data had to be split between pre and post Covid-19 0n the date of 2020-03-01 within the data avaible from the ABS
+The R code above shows that to conduct the analysis here the data had to be split between pre and post Covid-19.
+The date of 2020-03-01 was the date selected to be in line with Australias Covid lockdowns (March 23, 2020) and the fidelity of sampling within the data collected by the ABS.

 ### Modelling